Anya-RB-Chen/anya-rb-chen.github.io/content/_index.markdown

 # Rubing Chen (陈儒冰)

-I am a Ph.D. student in the [PolySmart Group](https://www.polyu.edu.hk/comp/polysmart/) at the [Department of Computing](https://www.polyu.edu.hk/comp/) of [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
+I am a Ph.D. student in the [PolySmart Group](https://www.polyu.edu.hk/comp/polysmart/) at the [Department of Computing](https://www.polyu.edu.hk/comp/) of [The Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/).
 My research is co-supervised by Prof. [Qing Li](https://www.polyu.edu.hk/comp/people/academic-staff/prof-li-qing/) and Prof. [Xiaoyong Wei](https://www.polyu.edu.hk/comp/people/academic-staff/dr-wei-xiaoyong/).
 I obtained my Bachelor's degree with First Class Honours from PolyU in 2025.

 My primary research interests are in **domain-specific large language models (LLMs)** and **natural language processing (NLP)**.
 I have also contributed to other AI-related research projects, including applications in AI for Science.